 Finding a supervisor

-- Use the bachelor thesis matching system.
+- Always use the bachelor thesis matching system.

 - Tip: astonish your potential supervisor by having ready a topic and motivate your choice with a fitting research question, and, if you apply by email, by being able to apply the hints given in the handbook writing skills.